ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/python/_includes/run_custom.md

-To run the example using any available YDB database, you need to know the [Endpoint](../../../../../concepts/connect.md#endpoint) and [Database location](../../../../../concepts/connect.md#database).
+To run the example against any available YDB database, you need to know the [endpoint](../../../../../concepts/connect.md#endpoint) and the [database path](../../../../../concepts/connect.md#database).

-If authentication is enabled in the database, you also need to choose the [authentication mode](../../../../../concepts/connect.md#auth-modes) and obtain secrets: a token or username/password.
+If authentication is enabled in the database, you also need to select the [authentication mode](../../../../../concepts/auth.md) and get secrets (a token or username/password pair).

 Run the command as follows: